-- Keep calm and address the problem

-- Talk in terms of the rule broken i.e. 'You are not keeping yourself and others safe.'

-- Avoid confrontation and humiliation

-- Listen and don't shout

-- Establish the facts

-- Judge only when certain using a balance of probability

-- Be consistent and use sanctions sparingly

-- Remember that removal of privilege is the most effective strategy
+- Keep calm and address the problem.
+Where possible, address the problem quietly with the individual. - Talk in terms of the rule broken i.e. 'You are not keeping yourself and others safe.'
+State your expectation clearly, then move away, allowing the child the opportunity to modify their behaviour. - Co-regulate the child's behaviour by providing opportunities for child to change the behaviour.
+This might include moving the child (within the classroom), sitting with the child, giving an instruction about how much work to complete within a given time or asking a TA to speak with the child quietly. - Avoid engaging in back-and-forth conversations - Avoid confrontation and humiliation - Listen - Regulate your voice - Establish the facts - Judge only when certain using a balance of probability - Be consistent and use sanctions sparingly - Remember that removal of privilege is the most effective strategy